 “Live Music Now Scotland is delighted to work in partnership with Music at Paxton in ensuring that the high quality live music heard in the summer festival at Paxton House, can also be experienced by people throughout the Scottish Borders communities.”Carol Main: Director, Live Music Now Scotland

-Music at Paxton enjoys the support of an active and independent Board of Trustees living north and south of the border, and including from the village of Paxton itself.
-Constituted as a company limited by guarantee with charitable status, the board meet regularly to secure the short- and long-term artistic and financial sustainability of the Festival.
+Music at Paxton enjoys the support of an enthusiastic and engaged Board of Directors who bring skills from a wide range of fields and contribute enthusiastically to fostering the Festival’s ambitions..
+Constituted as a company limited by guarantee with charitable status, the board meet regularly to secure the short- and long-term sustainability of the Festival.

 Marianne Butler (Volunteers Coordinator)

 Anne McAlister (Treasurer)